davidc2p/string-manipulation/README.md

 # string-manipulation
 This projects aims to create new string methods

+List of methods